 2. Go Easy on the Images

 Since it’s so easy to create beautiful emails these days, many agents go overboard and add tons of images, GIFs, and videos to their newsletters.
 This can be a huge problem because they will load slowly for some users, and generally clutter up your actual message.
-For most agents, that message will be “I’m a talented market professional you want to hire” not “I’m someone who bombards you with pictures.”
+After all, you want your leads to hear, “I’m a talented market professional you want to hire” not “I’m someone who bombards you with pictures.”

 3. Use Buttons for Your Links

 Some agents shy away from using buttons in their emails because they think they’re too salesly.
-In fact, buttons just make it easier for your readers to click on your link.
-First, because they’ve been “trained” to click on buttons by social media, and second because buttons are way easier to press than tiny text links on mobile.
+But buttons just make it easier for your readers to click on your link for two reasons.
+First, because they’ve been “trained” to click on buttons by social media, and second because buttons are way easier to press on mobile than tiny text links.

 4. Always Include a Play Button for Videos

 Even if you’re not able to embed a video in your email, you should still include a play button.
-An easy way to do this is to take a quick screenshot of your YouTube video before you hit play.
+An easy way to do this is to take a screenshot of your YouTube video before you hit play and link this image to your video.

 Tools to Create Your Real Estate Newsletter